Karaage-Japanese staple comfort food, popular street food.

 My husband uses “Sweet chili sauce” and “Chinese garlic chili oil” for his taste.

 Japanese Mayonnaise lovers called Mayolaah like dipping Karaage chicken in Japanese Mayo.

 I recommend The Easy Japanese aurora sauce for kids, which is made of ketchup and Japanese mayo.

 Fried chicken has been loved worldwide, Japanese fried chicken as well.

-There are countless recipes for “Karaage Chicken” even in several languages, enjoy to find your favorite recipe.
+There are countless recipes for “Karaage Chicken” even in several languages, enjoy your journey to find your ultimate Karaage recipe.

 Even I have been tried so many recipes to complete my mission, which is making the ultimate tender, juicy, and crispy “Karaage chicken” for my husband.